Duckint/funlibgdxgame/README.md

 # funlibgdxgame
- a fun thing im making for learning purposes
+ a fun thing im making for learning purposes, regardless of how bad the code is lol